section-engineering-education/engineering-education/content/articles/socket-programming-in-the-dotnet-framework-using-csharp/index.md

   - url: /engineering-education/socket-programming-in-the-dotnet-framework-using-csharp/hero.png
     alt: Socket Programming in The .NET Framework Using C# Hero Image
 ---
-Let's say there are two devices on a network that need to communicate with each other.
+Let us say there are two devices on a network that need to communicate with each other.
 To enhance communication between these devices, we set one device on a socket of a specific port and an IP address.
 <!--more-->
 The other device will be able to communicate with the first device through the same port and IP address if they are on the same socket or network.
 In the .NET framework, we have the `Socket` class that enables network programming.
 This class handles both synchronous and asynchronous modes of network programming.